Go Back

 For the Pastry

 • In a large bowl, cream together the butter/margarine and sugar until light and fluffy.
 Sift in the flour and mix to create a soft dough, using your hands to bring it together when necessary.
-Gently knead the dough on a clean surface to ensure it is completely combined, before wrapping the dough in cling film and placing in the fridge for 30 minutes to firm up a little.
+Gently knead the dough on a clean surface to ensure it is completely combined, before wrapping the dough in cling film and place in the fridge for 30 minutes to firm up a little.

 This is a good time to prepare the Pineapple Jam (instructions below).

-• Prick a few holes into the bottom of each pastry cup, before lining them (I used a paper cupcake case for lining) and filling with some baking beans.
+• Prick a few holes into the bottom of each pastry cup before lining them (I used a paper cupcake case for lining) and filling with some baking beans.
 Bake for about 15 minutes, remove the baking beans and bake for a further 5 minutes, until the pastry cases are golden in colour.
 Allow to cool a little before adding the fillings.

 For the Jam